Elias011/knowledbase/QaTestingQuestions/Readme.md

 ### What is Regression Testing?
 Whenever developers change or modify their software, even a small tweak can have unexpected consequences.
 Regression testing is testing existing software applications to make sure that a change or addition hasn’t broken any existing functionality.
 Its purpose is to catch bugs that may have been accidentally introduced into a new build or release candidate, and to ensure that previously eradicated bugs continue to stay dead.
 By re-running testing scenarios that were originally scripted when known problems were first fixed, you can make sure that any new changes to an application haven’t resulted in a regression, or caused components that formerly worked to fail.
 Such tests can be performed manually on small projects, but in most cases repeating a suite of tests each time an update is made is too time-consuming and complicated to consider, so an automated testing tool is typically required.

+### What is the difference between a function and a method?
+A function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+All data that is passed to a function is explicitly passed.

+A method is a piece of code that is called by a name that is associated with an object.
+In most respects it is identical to a function except for two key differences:

+1. A method is implicitly passed the object on which it was called.
+2. A method is able to operate on data that is contained within the class (remembering that an object is an instance of a class - the class is the definition, the object is an instance of that data).